xybernest60/PEAK-HOUR-TRAFFIC-MANAGEMENT-SYSTEM/README.md

-# Firebase Studio
+# PEAK HOUR TRAFFIC MANAGEMENT SYSTEM

-This is a NextJS starter in Firebase Studio.
+This is a NextJS application for managing traffic, built in Firebase Studio.
+The application is set up to go directly to the dashboard for deployment.

-To get started, take a look at src/app/page.tsx.